lukasjoc/random/README.md

-# scripting
+# random
-Random scripts in perl and stuff
+Random scripts and projects in perl and stuff